Icinga/icinga-powershell-framework/doc/02-Installation.md

 Once completed successfully, you are ready to get started with using it.
 This will include

 * Using it localy with scripts
-* Integrate it with the Icinga 2 Agent
+* Integration into for the Icinga 2 Agent
 * Use it as Remote Execution target
 * Integrate it into Icinga Web 2